19hours/sg-statutes/Acts/Co-operative Societies Act.md

 [23/2008]

-(2) An audit committee shall be appointed by the committee of management of the credit society from among their number and shall be composed of at least 3 members who shall be independent of the credit society in the manner prescribed.
+(2) The committee of management of a credit society must appoint an audit committee —

+(a) which consists of at least 3 individuals (who may but need not be members of the committee of management), each of whom must be independent of the credit society in the manner prescribed; and

-[23/2008]
+(b) with at least one member possessing such qualifications, training or experience as may be prescribed.

+[Act 3 of 2018 wef 01/11/2019]

 (3) If a member of an audit committee resigns, dies or for any other reason ceases to be a member with the result that the number of members is reduced below 3, the committee of management of the credit society shall, within 3 months after that event, appoint such number of new members as may be required to make up the minimum number of 3 members.